 Vegetation indices — numbers quantifying a plant’s vegetation density and health for every pixel in a remotely sensed image.
 We provide 18 vegetation indices.

 Soil moisture — an indication of surface moisture that farmers use to plan or adjust irrigation in periods with insufficient precipitation, detect crop stress, and define areas where rainfall could cause landslides.
-The feature is available in the U.S., Brazil, Canada, Argentina, Australia, Ukraine, Kazakhstan, Nigeria, and Russia.
+The feature is available in the U.S., Brazil, Canada, Argentina, Australia, Ukraine, and Kazakhstan, Nigeria.

 Field boundary detection entails identifying field shapes.
 Crop type classification is usually done on top of this service.